Cynthia Ann Parker: Return to Texas

 In December 1860, after years of searching at the behest of Parker's father and various scouts, a band of Texas Rangers led by Lawrence Sullivan Ross discovered a band of Comanche, deep in the heart of Comancheria, that was rumored to hold American captives.
 In a surprise raid, the Rangers attacked a group of Comanche in the Battle of Pease River.

 After limited fighting, the Comanche attempted to flee.
 Ranger Ross and several of his men pursued the man who had appeared as the leader, and who was fleeing alongside a woman rider.
 As Ross and his men neared, she held a child over her head.
+She then shouted "Americano!
+Americano!" or opened her robe to expose her breasts, according to different accounts.
 The men did not shoot, but instead surrounded and stopped her.
+Ross ordered Lieutenant Tom Keliheir to stay with the woman and her child.
 Ross continued to follow the chief, eventually shooting him three times.
 Although he fell off his horse, he was still alive and refused to surrender.
 Ross's cook, Antonio Martinez, identified the man as Nocona and killed him.

-The Rangers began questioning the woman fleeing with Nocona and other surviving Comanche.
+The woman was covered in grease from handling buffalo meat.
+She was noticed to have light hair and blue eyes.
+The Rangers began questioning the woman and other surviving Comanche.
 In broken English, she identified herself and her family name.
 Her information matched what Ross knew of captives taken in the 1836 Fort Parker Massacre.
+Parker wept over the body of Nocona, but the soldiers did not permit her to stay with the body.
+She was brought to the battlefield, and she wailed loudly over the body of one warrior, stating "He's my boy, and he's not my boy."
+The warrior was the son of another white captive who had married a Comanche, but had since died.
+She had asked Parker to care for her son as if he were her own.

 Ross sent Parker and her daughter to Camp Cooper, and notified her uncle, Colonel Isaac Parker that she had been returned.
-When Colonel Parker met her and said that his niece's name was Cynthia, she slapped her chest and said, "Me Cincee Ann."
 He took her to his home near Birdville.